adobe/commerce-cif-graphql-client/README.md

 To instantiate instances of this GraphQL client, simply go the AEM OSGi configuration console and look for "GraphQL Client Configuration Factory".
 Add a configuration and set the following mandatory parameters:
 * `identifier`: must be unique among all GraphQL clients.
 * `url`: the URL of the GraphQL server endpoint used by this client.
+* `httpMethod`: the default HTTP method used to send requests, can be either GET or POST.
+This can be overriden on a request basis.

 The `identifier` is used by the adapter factory to resolve clients via the `cq:graphqlClient` property set on any JCR node.
 When this is set on a resource or the resource ancestors, one can write `GraphqlClient client = resource.adaptTo(GraphqlClient.class);`.